Genesys Predictive Engagement with advanced chat routing

 You can use the queue defined in the Genesys Predictive Engagement Route to a target option.
 If no queue is specified in Predictive Engagement, you can use the default queue specified in the website configuration.

 If you don't want to use the suggested queue, you can use data actions to do the following:

-- Perform a detail visitor lookup in Genesys Predictive Engagement and then suggest a queue based on the search results.
-For example, if the lookup shows the customer is likely ready to buy something, then it would suggest you route to a live agent in a sales queue.
+- Perform a visitor lookup in Genesys Predictive Engagement and then suggest a queue based on the search results.
+For example, if the lookup shows the customer is likely ready to buy something, it suggests that you route to a live agent in a sales queue.

 - Choose a queue based on some other pre-defined criteria: